British man, Singaporean wife plead guilty after he breaches stay-home notice to meet her in hotel

 He managed to get to Eyamalai's room with her help when she opened a one-way door at an emergency staircase.

 When he tried to return to his room, he was unable to do so and needed help from hotel staff members.
-He lied he had been locked out of his room when he went to get food left outside for him, the court heard.
+He lied that he became stuck after his room door closed accidentally behind him as he was trying to collect the food left outside his room, the court heard.

 Mr Kee said that the duration the couple spent together was "quite significant".